EOB Shows Lower Payment Than Bill: What To Do + How To Fix It

 Compare the EOB against the provider bill and ask whether the balance comes from normal cost-sharing, out-of-network treatment, a denied line item, or a likely billing issue.
 Then decide whether you need provider correction, insurer review, or appeal help.

 If this still does not make sense, we can help you review it and sort out the next step.
-Help me understand this denial or See how it works.
+Help me sort this out or See how it works.

 Common mistakes